smarco/WFA-paper/README.md

 ### 3.2 WFA-Adaptive example

 This example shows how to use the adaptive version of the WFA (i.e., WFA-Adaptive) to further improve the performance of the WFA algorithm by discarding alignment paths that are unlikely to reach the optimal solution.
-This example is very similar to the previous one, we only have to include the parameters `minimum-wavefront-length` and `maximum-difference-distance`.
+This example is very similar to the previous one.
+We only have to include the parameters `minimum-wavefront-length` and `maximum-difference-distance`.

 ```C